All Episodes

 I haven't gotten anything in writing from anyone.

-We also had Dave Bratt on the program, and Ram Paul is partnering with the Freedom Caucus in the House as a senator, and uh they have put out a repeal replaced bill themselves, and Senator Paul is saying that he's been told that the House Obamacare bill is under lock and key in a secure location, not available for him or the public to view.
+And Senator Paul is saying that he's been told that the House Obamacare bill is under lock and key in a secure location, not available for him or the public to view.

-I'm not sure why that's the case uh because I thought Republicans were upset about the lack of transparency over the last bill.
+I'm not sure why that's the case because I thought Republicans were upset about the lack of transparency over the last bill.

-Anyway, joining us now is Senator Rampall.
+Anyway, joining us now is Senator Ram Paul.

 How are you?